SEKOIA-IO/documentation/docs/integrations/log_auditbeat_linux.md

 sudo dpkg -i auditbeat-7.13.1-amd64.deb
 ```

-To download and install Auditbeat on Fedory, CentOS, RHEL...
-Use the commands that work with your system:
+To download and install Auditbeat on Fedory, CentOS or Red Hat Enterprise Linux, use the commands that work with your system:

 ```bash
 curl -L -O https://artifacts.elastic.co/downloads/beats/auditbeat/auditbeat-7.13.1-x86_64.rpm